About Neurodiversity

 Dyslexia

-Mainly affecting words, sounds, memory and sequencing.
+Mainly affecting words, sounds, memory and sequencing

 Dyslexia is one of a family of Specific Learning Difficulties.

-Many people who have dyslexia have strong visual, creative and problem-solving skills.
+Many people who have dyslexia have strong visual, creative, and problem-solving skills.

 Dyslexia is not linked to intelligence but can make learning difficult.

-Dyslexia is a life-long condition which may have a substantial effect on an individual’s daily activities.
+Dyslexia is a lifelong condition which may have a substantial effect on an individual’s daily activities.
 It is classed as a disability.

-Dyslexia varies from person to person and no two people will have the same set of strengths and difficulties.
+Dyslexia varies from person to person, and no two people will have the same set of strengths and difficulties.

 People with dyslexia often have difficulty processing and remembering information.

 Most people with dyslexia have developed coping strategies; however, they often experience difficulties as a result of unnecessary barriers encountered in the workplace.
+Dyslexia affects people in different ways, but possible difficulties are usually present in the following areas:

 Reading hesitancy

-Misreading, making understanding difficult.
+Misreading, making understanding difficult

-Difficulty with sequences, for example getting dates in order.
+Difficulty with sequences, for example getting dates in order

 Poor organisation and time management

-Difficulty organising thoughts clearly, and;
+Difficulty organising thoughts clearly

-Erratic spelling.
+Erratic spelling

 NHS link: Dyslexia